-In Section 5.2, we found significant negative effects of nonattainment on productivity and output, but only for plants built before 1963.
-Given the large differences in average productivity across plant vintages, the aggregate productivity losses from the 1970 CAA may be mitigated by the reallocation of output from older less productive plants to newer more productive plants.
+Given the large differences in average productivity across plant vintages, the aggregate productivity losses from the 1970 CAA may be mitigated by the reallocation of output from older, less productive plants to newer, more productive plants.
+In this section, we calculate the aggregate productivity cost of the National Ambient Air Quality Standards (NAAQS), accounting for both plant-level productivity losses and cross-plant reallocation of output.